nosas/blog/performance_classification/article.md

 ### Conceptualizing precision

 Imagine the goal is to shoot an arrow at the apple's center.
-Obviously, we would have high precision if there were a cluster of arrows directly at the apple's center.
+We would have high precision if there were a cluster of arrows directly at the apple's center.

 If we shot a cluster of arrows directly above the apple - the arrows reliably landed above the apple, but had no guarantee of hitting the apple's center - we would still have high precision due to the arrows' consistent clustering.
 This is a case of high precision (consistent arrow location) with low accuracy (missing the apple's center).